splitwood/tripleo-undercloud-init-container/README.md

 ==========

 After the installation completes, the Ironic CLI can be used as shown.
-Replace the IP address shown below with the actual IP address of your undercloud:
+Replace the IP address shown below with the actual IP address of your undercloud and add the following to ~/.bashrc of the undercloud non-root user:

     export OS_AUTH_TOKEN=token
     export IRONIC_URL=http://192.168.23.18:6385